dokester/BayesicFitting/docs/manual.md

 solution.

-A **ClassicProblem** consists of a parameterized model with a list of measured data at the locations of the indepemdent variables.
+A **ClassicProblem** consists of a parameterized model with a list of measured data at the locations of the independent variables.
 Optionally there are weights and/or accuracies.
 The **ClassicProblem** is invoked by default.